Azure-Samples/modern-data-warehouse-dataops/e2e_samples/dataset_versioning/README.md

 The solution demonstrates how to achieve the requirements described above by:
 - Data Pipeline (Azure Data Factory) copy **versioned data** from source to sink
 - DS can read versioned data from Data Bricks.
 They can specify version number when they load data from Delta Lake.
-- Data pipeline utilize watermark to see new/updated data in the data source.
+- Data pipeline utilizes a watermark to see new/updated data in the data source.
 It helps to **copy data with shorter duration**.
 - Terraform helps enginners to provision expected infrastructure.
 - Local python script inject data to data source (SQL Database) incrementally, so that you can simulate data source update(ex. you can inject 2020 data at first, then inject 2021 data to data source).